-Hargraves Lookout offers extensive views from Shipley Plateau, Kanimbla Valley and the Megalong Valley.
-If you find Mount Blackheath (located at the end of Shipley Road), you might be lucky enough to see hang gliders launch off the cliff.
+Hargraves Lookout has three great viewing platforms that offer extensive views over Shipley Plateau, Kanimbla Valley and the Megalong Valley.
+From the lookout, if you find Mount Blackheath (located at the end of Shipley Road), you might be lucky enough to see hang gliders launch off the cliff.

-Hargrave’s Lookout is currently receiving an upgrade by Blue Mountains City Council, that will transform this popular lookout to be more accessible for wheelchairs and visitor friendly.
+In 2021, Hargrave’s Lookout received an upgrade by Blue Mountains City Council, that transformed this popular lookout to be accessible for wheelchairs and visitor friendly.

 Mount Victoria Lookouts and Beyond